shepuk/Project2-Match3-Game/README.md

 ## Interactive Front End Project

 ### Objectives
-- Design and produce a desktop browser app.
+- Design and produce an interactive app.
 - Build a Match-3 style game using front end tecnology.
 - Use of JavaScript, jQuery, emailJS, CSS, HTML, Bootstrap
 - Goal - to build a fun, functional website with several features.